COSW-ECI/spring-boot-angularjs-intro/README.md

       }
     ```

-19) Implement the method onSubmit on the task-edit-page.component.ts:
+19) Implement the method onSubmit on the *task-edit-page.component.ts*:

      ```
     onSubmit() {